 - Watch your sugar intake.
 Again, for almost eye conditions a higher risk of developing problems is associated with higher sugar intake.
 For example in the case of cataracts, sugar limits the ability of the eye to keep the lens clear.

 - Adopt a healthy diet including lots of leafy greens, whole grains, fruits, and vegetables.
 Drink water daily.

 - Do not smoke.
 Smoking substantially increases risk factors.
 For example, the risk of developing cataracts is doubled if you smoke.
 For men smoking more than a pack a day, the risk is 205% higher, and for women, the risk is 63% higher.

 - Smoking and aging don't mix.
 For macular degeneration, the risk is 2.5 to 3.5 times greater if you smoke.
 If you are over 80 and smoke, the risk jumps to 5.5 times as like to develop AMD.

 - Get regular exercise.
 Walking is one of the best things you can do.
-Interestingly, research in 2013 is pointing out that phyical unfitness is a greater risk than obeisity.
-In otherwords, people who are overweight, but who are physically fit - people who walk and do other daily activity involving movement - have better overall health than those who are thin but sendentary.
+Interestingly, research in 2013 is pointing out that physical unfitness is a greater risk than obesity.
+In other words, people who are overweight, but who are physically fit - people who walk and do other daily activity involving movement - have better overall health than those who are thin but sedentary.